-Due to these unprecedented times we are in, many of us may have realized just how important focusing on our overall health is.
-As our time in quarantine is growing longer and we’re becoming more intimate with anxiety, we are realizing more and more that our mental health is just as important as our physical health.
-It’s always important to eat your daily dose of fruits and veggies, but now more than ever, eating lots of plants is crucial to help keep us happy and healthy.
+Due to the ongoing COVID-19 pandemic, many of us may have realized just how important focusing on our overall health is.
+As it drags on and we’re becoming more intimate with anxiety, we are realizing more and more that our mental health is just as important as our physical health.
+It’s always important to eat your daily fruits and veggies, but now more than ever, eating lots of plants is crucial to help keep us happy and healthy.
 To help support our mental health (and our physical health!) research suggests that eating more fruits and veggies may be a factor in helping us feel happier!1 Sign me up!

 A 2014 English study asked 14,000 people to report their various health behaviors, hoping to link how their lifestyle choices impacted their mental well-being.
 The study found that those in the highest category of mental well-being, reported higher levels of fruit and veggie consumption versus individuals in the lowest category of mental well-being who reported low levels of fruit and veggie intake.1 This suggests that healthy habits like eating fruits and veggies can positively impact our mental well-being.1